daniellukasdev/image-organizer/README.md

 ## Changelog

 ### Latest
-**2022.02.28**
+**2022.03.08**
-_version 0.2.1alpha_
+_version 0.3.2alpha_

-- Added option to rename files based on category
+- Upgraded to PyQt6
-- Option is currently presented as a pop-up
+- Fixed rename functionality not changing directories

 _See [changelog](./changelog.md) for full history_